5 yoga garden powerhouse plants

 Build a Yoga Garden Anywhere: 5 Powerhouse Plants + a Simple Layout You Can Start This Weekend

 This is your gentle DIY guide to creating a yoga garden—a small space that makes green exercise easier to start.
-Yard, patio, balcony, or even a “green corner” by your door… we’ll build something that invites you outside and supports your body exactly as it is.
+Yard, patio, balcony, or even a green corner by your door… we’ll build something that invites you outside and supports your body exactly as it is.

 Quick Q&A: What is a yoga garden?

 A yoga garden is a small nature-based space designed for calm movement—yoga, stretching, Tai Chi, breathwork, or gentle strength— surrounded by living plants.
-It doesn’t need to be big or “perfect.”
+It doesn’t need to be big or perfect.
 Its job is to make it easier to step outside and begin.

-What you’re building (in one sentence)
+What you’re building in one sentence

 Time, budget, and what you actually need

-- Time: 30–120 minutes to set up (you can do it in tiny steps).
+- Time: 30–120 minutes to set up, and you can do it in tiny steps.

 - Budget: start with 2 plants and repurposed containers if needed.

-Step-by-step: Build your yoga garden in 6 simple steps
+Step by step: build your yoga garden in 6 simple steps

 - Choose your mat zone: Pick a flat, safe spot where you can stretch without bumping into things.

-- Create a “green frame”: Place 2–4 pots or plants along one edge to form a calm boundary.
+- Create a green frame: Place 2–4 pots or plants along one edge to form a calm boundary.

 - Make starting effortless: Store your mat nearby and decide on a 5-minute routine you’ll repeat.